 Asus VivoBook Pro 17 N705FD-ES76

-Next, we have the Asus VivoBook Pro N705FD-ES76, a thin and portable 17.3” Full HD laptop.
+Next, we have the Asus VivoBook Pro N705FD-ES76, a thin and portable 17.3” Full HD laptop that fits very well as a desktop replacement.
 It’s a nice option for you to consider if you wish for a wide view display during your creative work.
 The VivoBook Pro 17 features an 8th generation Intel Core i7 processor, coupled with 16 GB of RAM.
 It offers a hybrid solution comprised of a 256 GB SSD and 1 TB of HDD for the additional storage space.
 The VivoBook Pro 17 is equipped with a dedicated Nvidia GeForce GTX 1050 graphics card, with 4 GB of RAM.

 The VivoBook Pro 17 includes a USB Type-C port, a fingerprint reader for fast login and secure online payments and a backlit keyboard with a separate numeric keypad.
 Despite the wide display, it’s designed to be thin and lightweight: a nice balance between portability and performance.
 It also offers a good amount of battery life on top of that.